Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7R_kqWfRwhA.md

 ### Transcript

-> can there be a first person view for driving cars um i don't think we've ever thought we've always been like talking about like what if you could be third person when you're outside of the car never the other way around i don't think i've ever seen that before yeah uh i i i personally i could never do that in cyberpunk when i played it it was impossible either it was so hard to play yeah yeah for sure um
+> can there be a first person view for driving cars, i don't think we've ever thought we've always been like talking about like what if you could be third person when you're outside of the car never the other way around i don't think i've ever seen that before yeah, i i i personally i could never do that in cyberpunk when i played it it was impossible either it was so hard to play yeah yeah for sure